From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Methodology

 After selecting the goal that matches the query, we retrieve all subgoals using depth-first search (DFS) starting from the selected goal.
 We avoid infinite loops caused by cyclical subgoal relations by not going deeper when a node that has already been visited is seen again.
 After retrieving subgoals, it may be the case that there are multiple ways to achieve the overall goal.
 In this case, a procedure to select the best set of subgoals is needed, which may depend on the use case scenario.

 With the set of goals, their attributes, and edges indicating subgoal relationships, we end up with a goal tree.
 We traverse the tree to obtain a complete list of preconditions which, in Minecraft, is a list of materials and tools needed to achieve the overall goal.
-At last, we perform planning by providing this information to an LLM and prompting it to generate a plan.
-The planning prompt we use is provided in Appendix~\ref{appendix:prompts}.
+Finally, we perform planning by providing this information to an LLM and prompting it to generate a plan.
+The planning prompt we use is provided in Table~\ref{fig:planning_prompt}.